SWEG-2015EC-Batch/Lovelace-coders/ETS0918_15_METI_SEBOKA/Q2.Automobile fuel tank program/Analysis.md

 # Problem Description:

-Write a C++ program that prompts the capacity in gallons of an automobile fuel tank and the miles per gallon the automobile can be driven.
-The program outputs the number of miles the automobile can be driven without refueling.
+Write a program that calculates and displays the number of miles an automobile can be driven without refueling.
+The program should prompt the user to enter the capacity in gallons of the automobile's fuel tank and the miles per gallon the automobile can be driven.
+It should then calculate the total number of miles the automobile can be driven without refueling using the formula:

+Total miles = capacity in gallons * miles per gallon

+The program should then display the calculated total miles.

 # Analysis